maxxiimo/coding-design/chp1-information-architecting.md

 ### From Paper to Browser

 No More Exercises!
-At this point it's time to start coding, and after coding my prototypes here is what I have:
+At this point it's time to start coding.
+I will spare you details of coding basic markup, but after coding my prototype here is what I have:
 <br>
 <br>
 ![][Laptop]